 Company Ownership and Reporting

-PPL is a State Owned Entity (SOE).
+PNG Power is a State Owned Entity (SOE).
 The Kumul Consolidated Holdings Limited (KCHL) holds the shares for corporatised state entities as trustee of the General Business trust.
 The KCHL acts as the sole shareholder on behalf of the Government.
 The Minister for Public Enterprise and State Investments appoints a Board who report to KCHL.
-PPL, through the Board provides regular financial and operational reports and a Five-year Business Plan to KCHL on an annual basis.
+PNG Power, through the Board provides regular financial and operational reports and a Five-year Business Plan to KCHL on an annual basis.

 PNG Power Ltd Board

-The PPL Board consists of 8 Directors appointed through KCHL.
+The PNG Power Board consists of 8 Directors appointed through KCHL.
 The Directors come from a diverse professional background whose task is to make policy decisions for the operations of PNG Power.

 PNG Power Ltd Constitution

-PPL as a corporatised entity operates in accordance with the Companies Act 1997.
-The Constitution of PPL has been established in compliance with this Act.
+PNG Power as a corporatised entity operates in accordance with the Companies Act 1997.
+The Constitution of PNG Power has been established in compliance with this Act.
 The Constitution establishes the functions and responsibilities of the Board to the shareholders and the general administrative and reporting requirements.